The Space Between Worlds

 There’s this feeling of wanting to dance with life to the beat of my own drum.
 To move in ways that feel natural to me instead of trying to follow someone else’s rhythm.

-The Quiet Shift
+The Unexpected Shift

 And the most beautiful part is that something has shifted in my waking life too.